splunk/observability-workshop/docs/victorops/integrations/detector.md

     export REALM=us1
     ```

-## 2. Connect to VM Shell
+## 2. Set Variables

 Switch back to your shell session connected to the VM you created in the **Getting Started/Create a Test Environment** module, all of the following commands will be executed within this instance:

-If you no longer have this session active you can reconnect to it by running the following command from your original shell session:

-=== "Shell Command"

-    ```
-    multipass shell ${INSTANCE}
-    ```

-Copy the three commands you just constructed in step 3.1
+Copy the three commands you just constructed in step 1.3

 === "Example"